cloud-ark/caastle/README.rst

 Try CloudARK
 -------------

-CloudARK has been developed and tested on Ubuntu (14.04) and Mac OS (Darwin)
+CloudARK has been developed and tested on Ubuntu (14.04) and Mac OS (El Capitan 10.11.4)

 1) Clone this repository